acandael/actionmaker-v2/src/content/activities/en/indoor-voetbalmanie.md

 ---
 title: 'Football Mania (Indoor)'
-description: 'Experience the European Championship football in a completely new way with our specially developed activity'
+description: 'Experience football in a completely new way with our specially developed activity'
 image: 'indoor-voetbalmanie/indoor-voetbalmanie-1.jpg'
 isGame: true
 features: